ArtoriasCode/docker-terraria/README.md

 9) Save the file by pressing `Ctrl + O`, then close the file by pressing `Ctrl + X`.

 ## 🌍 Custom world
+> [!NOTE]
+> If you want to install your own pre-generated world on the server, follow the instructions below.

 1) Create a directory with Terraria worlds in the project root directory:
 ```
 mkdir -p Terraria/Worlds